National Institute of Technology, Agartala: Academic programs

 NIT Agartala offers nine four-year undergraduate programs in engineering.
 All undergraduate programs lead to a Bachelor of Technology (B.Tech.) degree.
-Post graduate Master's of Technology (M.Tech.) courses in bio engineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, electronic and communication engineering, mechanical engineering and production engineering are also offered.
+Post graduate Master's of Technology (M.Tech.) courses in bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, electronic and communication engineering, mechanical engineering and production engineering are also offered.
 From July 2013, dual-degree courses in engineering physics and a five-year integrated course in applied physics, chemistry and mathematics were started.
+From 2021, the dual-degree program in Computational Mathematics is designed to comprehensively address the latest advancements in technology and meet current market demands.
 NITA is the second NIT in India (after National Institute of Technology Calicut), and sixth among all NIT's and IIT's (Indian Institutes of Technology), to start a program in engineering physics.
 The Department of Computer Science and Engineering offers a three-year degree leading to a Master's in Computer Applications (MCA) course.
 PhD and post-doctorate fellowships are offered by some departments.
 NIT Agartala also offers a CDAC program.